-These kinds of questions help children who have not used a modeled or shared method realise they are not ‘wrong’ because theirs is different (they may be less or more efficient).
+These kinds of questions help children who have not used a modeled or shared method realise they are not ‘wrong’ because their problem solving method is different (they may be less or more efficient).
 It will also highlight to children that in Mathematics, as in life, there are many ways to skin a cat.
 It can also be used as a general challenge activity for pupils.

 7. Is it always, sometimes, or never true?

-This is a great question to further develop children’s ability to generalise and, dependent on the question, their number sense.
+This is a great higher-order thinking question to further develop children’s ability to generalise and, dependent on the specific question used, their number sense.
 As with all the questions, it develops reasoning skills and can deepen understanding.

 8. Can you imagine?

 Building pupils’ ability to visualise things without actually doing it themselves helps in a number of disciplines such as Computing or Science as well as mathematics.
 Looking specifically at mathematics, it helps pupils understand problems and raises their ability to reason with greater understanding.